garden-io/garden/docs/guides/adopting-garden.md

 The [Pulumi plugin](../pulumi-plugin/README.md) is very similar to the Terraform plugin (see above) except for use with Pulumi.

-### Exec
+### Local scripts (`exec`)

 The [Exec plugin](../plugins/exec.md) allows you to execute arbitrary scripts on the host (e.g. your laptop or CI runner).

 It's great for executing auth scripts, running services locally, and as a general purpose escape hatch.

-It's built-in which means you don't need to specify it in the project level configuration and you can simply add `exec` modules right away.
+It's built in which means you don't need to specify it in the project level configuration and you can simply add `exec` modules right away.

 ## Step 2 — Add your modules